All Episodes

 You know what the translation is?

-The president's economic address last week offered a measure of solace to discourage Democrats by employing an assertive and scrappy style that many supporters complain has been absent for the last year as he has struggled to rise above Washington gridlock.
+The president's economic address last week offered a measure of solace to discouraged Democrats by employing an assertive and scrappy style that many supporters complain has been absent for the last year as he has struggled to rise above Washington gridlock.

 Several Democrats suggested that he watch a tape of his own job speech over and over and use it as a guide until the election.

-What kind of idiot do they take Obama for?
+What kind of idiot do they take Obama for and tell him to watch the speech over and over?

-He's that inexperienced, and he's got to watch his own speech over and over.
+He's that inexperienced and he's got to watch his own speech over and over.

 What's better in the country since the November 2010 elections?